melissaharijanto/Travel-Log/docs/README.md

-# Travel Log

 Travel Log is made for our CP2106 Project (Apollo Level) in the National University of Singapore.
 It is a React Native application with Firebase to provide a non-SQL database.

-Travel Log is a mobile application built to assist users in making their travel itinerary.
+It is a mobile application built to assist users in making their travel itinerary.
 This application also utilizes Google Maps API to show recommendations on where to go during your vacation trips.

 ## Table of Contents